-The years 2011-2012 brought extreme weather and natural disasters across the US, from flooding to drought, snowstorms to wildfires, not to mention hurricanes, tornadoes and earthquakes, and destructive high wind storms.
-With those disasters came massive property losses, as many people became victims of natural disasters.
+From flooding and drought to wildfires and hurricanes, 2017 brought extreme weather and natural disasters across the U.S. With those disasters came massive property losses.
 If you experienced a loss, my heart goes out to you.
 As you struggle to rebuild, you may find comfort in knowing that there is some tax relief coming your way.

-You can consult the FEMA website to see if your area was declared a Federal Disaster Area.
-That web address is http://www.fema.gov/news/disaster_totals_annual.fema
+You can consult the FEMA website to see if your area was declared a Federal Disaster Area, however here is an overview of what you need to know on the tax front.

 Who May Be Entitled to Relief